-For the reasons set forth above, the court concludes that the government's failure to make cost-sharing reduction payments to plaintiff violates 42 U.S.C. § 18071.
-Therefore, it GRANTS plaintiff's motion for summary judgment and DENIES defendant's motion to dismiss.
-By no later than Thursday, February 28, 2019, the parties shall file a joint status report indicating the amount due to plaintiff and the other class members for the cost-sharing payments they did not receive for 2017 and 2018.
-For each class member, the parties shall indicate (1) the amount due for 2017, (2) the amount due for 2018, and (3) the sum of the amounts due for 2017 and 2018.
-If the parties are unable to provide the amounts due for 2018, they shall (1) suggest a deadline for providing the court with that information and (2) indicate whether an RCFC 54(b) judgment limited to the cost-sharing reduction claims for 2017 would be appropriate.
-If the parties are able to provide the amounts due for 2018, the court will direct the entry of judgment on the class's cost-sharing reduction claims for 2017 and 2018 pursuant to RCFC 54(b).
+For the reasons set forth above, the court concludes that the government's failure to make cost-sharing reduction payments to plaintiff violates 42 U.S.C. § 18071 and constitutes a breach of an implied-in-fact contract, but does not constitute a breach of an express contract.
+Therefore, it GRANTS IN PART and DENIES IN PART plaintiff's motion for summary judgment and GRANTS IN PART and DENIES IN PART defendant's motion to dismiss.
+By no later than Thursday, February 28, 2019, the parties shall file a joint status report indicating the amount due to plaintiff for its unpaid cost-sharing reduction reimbursements, taking care to separately indicate the amount due for 2017 and the amount due for 2018.
+If the parties are unable to provide the amount due for 2018, they shall (1) suggest a deadline for providing the court with that information and (2) indicate whether an RCFC 54(b) judgment limited to the cost-sharing reduction claim for 2017 would be appropriate.
+If the parties are able to provide the amount due for 2018, the court will direct the entry of judgment on plaintiff's cost-sharing reduction claim for 2017 and 2018 pursuant to RCFC 54(b).